-You’ve got it narrowed down to two apartments but are trying to figure out which apartment between the two to choose?
+You’ve got your apartment search to two apartments, but you are trying to figure out which apartment between the two to choose?

-Just like when you go to the grocery store, and see one pack of soft drinks for $5 and another pack of soft drinks for $6.
+Just like when you go to the grocery store, and see one pack of soft drinks for $5 and another pack of soft drinks for $8.
 Which one would you get?
-To determine the best deal, you should calculate which package has more drinks (i.e. which one is the better deal).
+To determine the best deal, you should calculate which package has more drinks to determine the cost per drink.

 The same concept applies to apartments.
 To figure out what’s the best “value”, you CANNOT just look at the rent price.
 You need to take into account apartment size (square footage) as well.